FOR IMMEDIATE RELEASE

 A “gallon equivalent” is the amount of CNG or LNG with the same energy content as a gallon of gasoline or diesel fuel.

-The Texas Natural Gas Foundation was recently founded to provide scholarly research, education and public awareness about Texas natural gas and its vital role in energy security, economic growth and benefits to the environment.
+The Texas Natural Gas Foundation was recently founded to increase public awareness, support, and knowledge of the benefits of using Texas’ natural gas and its vital role in energy security, economic growth and benefits to the environment.
 For more information, visit www.txng.org.